Cardiologists Sound the Alarm: The Health Crisis and the Urgent Need for Better Working Conditions

 Cardiology, a specialty at risk due to the shortage of materials and the deterioration of the quality of service

-Dr. Stutzbach highlighted that “obviously the solution will take time, it has multiple aspects because it is a marketing chain with foreign countries, but the good thing was that essential products could be identified that cannot be missing for the practice of cardiology and emergencies. cardiovascular”.
+Dr. Stutzbach highlighted that “obviously the solution will take time, it has multiple aspects because it is a marketing chain with foreign countries, but the good thing was that essential products might be identified that cannot be missing for the practice of cardiology and emergencies. cardiovascular”.

 1698883595